Ex-San Francisco official sentenced to 7 years in prison

 Mohammed Nuru in January pleaded guilty to what federal prosecutors described as “a staggering amount of public corruption” during his time leading the city’s Department of Public Works.
 Federal prosecutors said that over a 12-year period, Nuru accepted more than $1 million in money, international trips, jewelry, restaurant meals and other goods and services from city contractors and developers in exchange for preferential treatment and confidential information about city business.

 “This is a tale of greed as old as time,” federal prosecutors said in a court filing requesting that Nuru, who they described as the “quintessential grifter,” serve at least nine years in prison, get three years probation upon his release and pay $35,000 in fines to deter other officials from doing the same.
-Nuru’s attorneys had asked for a three-year sentence.
+Nuru’s attorneys had asked for a three-year sentence, which Judge William Orrick said didn’t “come close to recognizing the gravity of this case.”

-Judge William Orrick agreed with prosecutors saying it was important for the sentence to “make clear that public corruption cannot be tolerated in a democratic society.
+Orrick agreed with prosecutors saying it was important for the sentence to “make clear that public corruption cannot be tolerated in a democratic society.
 When it’s discovered, it should come at a high cost for its practitioners.”

+Orrick said he considered the good things Nuru has done in life when issuing his seven-year sentence in a packed courtroom.
+He also sentenced Nuru to three years of probation and ordered him to pay $35,000 in fines.

 Authorities said that much of the bribe money paid to Nuru went to fund his ranch in Colusa County where he planned to retire.
 As part of a plea agreement, Nuru forfeited the ranch that federal prosecutors called “a monument to his grifting.”